hasehmi/Gender-Detection-System/README.md

 # Real-Time Gender Detection System Using Machine Learning

 ## Project Description
-Is project mein computer vision aur machine learning ko istemal karte hue ek real-time gender classification system develop kiya gaya hai.
-Yeh system OpenCV ki madad se live webcam stream se faces detect karta hai aur `RandomForestClassifier` ka istemal karte hue unhe 'Male' ya 'Female' mein accurately classify karta hai.
-Is project ko Google Colab environment mein JavaScript aur Python ke integration ke sath banaya gaya hai takay browser mein hi live video processing ki ja sake.
+This project develops a real-time gender classification system using computer vision and machine learning[cite: 2].
+The system detects faces from a live webcam stream using OpenCV and classifies them as 'Male' or 'Female' using a `RandomForestClassifier`[cite: 2].
+I built this project in a Google Colab environment, integrating JavaScript and Python to enable live video processing directly in the browser[cite: 2].

 ## Key Features & Achievements
-* **Machine Learning Model Training:** Kaggle ke `genderdetectionface` dataset ko istemal karte hue scikit-learn ka Random Forest Classifier train kiya jisne 86.76% accuracy achieve ki.
+* Trained a scikit-learn Random Forest Classifier using the `genderdetectionface` dataset from Kaggle, achieving an 86.76% accuracy[cite: 2].
-* **Computer Vision Pipeline:** OpenCV (`cv2`) ko use karte hue image preprocessing (grayscale conversion, resizing to 64x64, aur flattening) implement ki.
+* Implemented an image preprocessing pipeline using OpenCV (`cv2`) for grayscale conversion, resizing to 64x64, and flattening[cite: 2].
-* **Real-Time Face Detection:** Haar Cascade (`haarcascade_frontalface_default.xml`) ko integrate kiya takay live video feed mein faces detect kiye ja sakein.
+* Integrated Haar Cascade (`haarcascade_frontalface_default.xml`) for real-time facial detection from live video feeds[cite: 2].
-* **Colab & JavaScript Bridging:** Google Colab mein JavaScript code likh kar browser ke webcam ka access liya aur Python backend ke sath base64 encoding/decoding ke zariye live frames ko process karwaya.
+* Accessed the browser's webcam by writing JavaScript code in Google Colab and processed live frames through a Python backend using base64 encoding and decoding[cite: 2].
-* **Dynamic Visual Feedback:** Video frames ke upar real-time mein bounding boxes draw kiye aur model ki prediction confidence display karwai (e.g., "Male: 86.7%").
+* Created dynamic visual feedback to draw bounding boxes and display the model's prediction confidence percentages on live video frames[cite: 2].